livestock3d/livestock_gh/README.md

 cd ..
 ./setup.py install --user
 ```
-For further information go to: https://github.com/qnzhou/PyMesh
+For further information go to: https://github.com/qnzhou/PyMesh\
 ~~Please note that the current CGAL which comes with PyMesh is not new enough to run PyMesh.
 Therefore follow the instructions given here: https://askubuntu.com/questions/668438/install-cgal-lib-version-4-5-1 and replace the version with the newest version which can be found here: https://github.com/CGAL/cgal/releases~~
 #### Install Anaconda for Windows
 As Livestock depends on several non-standard Python libraries, we recommend to install Anaconda to manage the python libraries.
 We here at Livestock have made an environment where all the python libraries we use are included in.
-To download Anaconda go to: https://www.continuum.io/downloads
+To download Anaconda go to: https://www.continuum.io/downloads\
 At the moment LivestockGH depends on the following python libraries:
 - SciPy
 - Numpy
 - Paramiko

 To install Livestock Anaconda Environment:\
-Open Windows command promt as administrator and type
+Open Windows command promt as administrator and type:
 ```
 conda env create s123455/livestock
 ```

 #### Download Livestock Python Libraries
-Clone the repositories into the livestock folder with the following command:
+Open Bash and clone the repositories into the livestock folder with the following command:
 ```
-cd /home/<"user">
+cd /home/USER
 mkdir livestock
 cd livestock/
 curl https://codeload.github.com/ocni-dtu/livestock_gh/tar.gz/master | \tar -xz --strip=2 livestock_gh-master/python/classes